noodlapp/noodl-docs/docs/getting-started/noodl-ai.md

 This method allows you fine grained control over your design system, while still leveraging the capabilities of LLMs for the bigger picture, giving you useful (and reusable) results in a real world setting.

-> We are currently looking for teams willing to test AI annotations on their design systems.
-Please contact us of you are interested in UI generation with your medium/large component library.

 ### `/Image`

 <div className="ndl-image-with-background l">